 The development of new products and therapies always carries the risk that the ultimate goal might not be achieved, or it might take longer than planned.
 This is particularly true for the Fresenius Kabi biosimilar products.
-The development of biosimilar products entails additional risks, such as significant development costs and the still-developing regulatory and approval processes.
-Regulatory approval of new products requires comprehensive, cost-intensive preclinical and clinical studies.
+The development of biosimilar products entails additional risks, such as significant development costs and the still-developing requlatory and approval processes.
+Regulatory approval of new products requires comprehensive, costintensive preclinical and clinical studies.
 Furthermore, there is a risk that regulatory authorities either do not grant, or delay, product approval, or withdraw an existing approval.
-In addition, adverse effects of our products that may be discovered after regulatory approval or registration may lead to a partial or complete withdrawal from the market, either as a result of regulatory actions or our voluntary decision to stop marketing a product.
+In addition, adverse effects of our products that may be discovered after regulatory approval or registration may lead to a partial or complete withdrawal from the market, due either to legal or regulatory actions or our voluntary decision to stop marketing a product.

 In January 2018, for example, the Coordination Group for Mutual Recognition and Decentralized Procedures - human (CMDh) at the European Medicines Agency (EMA) recommended that drugs containing hydroxyethyl starch (HES) be withdrawn from the market.
-This position was not taken unanimously and has therefore been referred to the European Commission for a decision.
-In April 2018, the Standing Committee of the European Commission referred the matter back to the Pharmaco-vigilance Risk Assessment Committee (PRAC) of the EMA.
+This position was not taken unanimously and was therefore referred to the European Commission for a decision.
+In April 2018, the Standing Committee of the European Commission referred the matter back to the Pharmacovigilance Risk Assessment Committee (PRAC) of the EMA.
 The PRAC maintained its recommendation to suspend regulatory approvals.
 As a result, the CMDh of the EMA took the position in July 2018 that regulatory approvals would be maintained under the condition that risk-minimizing measures are implemented.
-These include controlled distribution to accredited hospitals/ centers, training and direct communication with health care professionals, and warnings on the packaging.
+These include controlled distribution to accredited hospitals / centers, training and direct communication with health care professionals, and warnings on the packaging.
 In July 2018, the European Commission approved this position.
+These required risk-minimization measures for the HES products were initiated in 2019.
+Based on the results of a consumer study, the effectiveness of the measures will be reassessed in 2020.

 Similar measures could also be taken by authorities in non-EU countries.
 The Fresenius Group spreads its risk widely by conducting development activities in various product segments.
 We also counteract risks from research and development projects by regularly analyzing and assessing development trends and examining the progress of research projects.
 We also strictly comply with the legal regulations for clinical and chemical-pharmaceutical research and development.

 With IV drugs, it is also crucial that new products are continually brought to the market in a timely manner.
 Therefore, we monitor the development of new products on the basis of detailed project plans and focus on achieving specific milestones.
 In this way, we can take countermeasures if defined targets are called into question.